-This TED Talk video explains why authentic relating events have become so popular.
+This TED Talk video by MIT Professor Sherry Turkle helps show why authentic relating events have become so popular.

 WORKPLACE AUTHENTIC RELATING WORKSHOP

 What are the goals of Authentic Relating Games?